Julia Parsons: Return

-In November 2019, Doctors began filming for the 20th anniversary, and it was announce that as part of the celebrations for the milestone, Keen would return in March 2020.

-Julia is reintroduced when a documentary is being made about The Mill, to film a segment.
+In November 2019, Doctors began filming for their 20th anniversary, and it was announced that as part of the celebrations for the milestone, Keen would return onscreen in March 2020.
+Keen was overjoyed to be asked back for the anniversary episode and joked that she "almost said yes before the sentence was finished".
+She felt happy to be back on set again but was surprised to see the many changes that had occurred in her time away.
+Despite her time away from the series, Keen described reprising Julia as "muscle memory" and said that she was easily able to play her again.
+Onscreen, Julia is reintroduced to film a segment in a documentary being made about the Mill.
 She also supports Jimmi Clay (Adrian Lewis Morgan) with adjusting to normal life after his release from prison.

 Reception

 For her portrayal of Julia, Keen was annually nominated for the British Soap Award for Best Actress between the 2005 and 2010 British Soap Awards.
 She was nominated for Best Actress again in 2012.
 Julia's car crash was also nominated for the Spectacular Scene of the Year award at 2013 ceremony.
 Keen won in the Actress category at the 2008 RTS Midlands Awards.
 The character was also selected as one of the "top 100 British soap characters" by industry experts for a poll ran by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"